The Hazel Wood by Melissa Albert

 I was taken in the moment Twice-Killed Katherine walked down the street.

 It’s one of those moments you see it slow motion.
 The sky dims, the world spins, and you hear the clip-clop of high heeled boots on the asphalt.
 You hear the screech of her canary, a blood-curdling scream, then darkness again.

 I’m an absolute lost cause for books were fantasy and reality start to blend.
 Inkheart is another guilty pleasure just like this one.
 Abraham Lincoln: Vampire Hunter.
 Give me a world where the storybook walks off the page, and I am your sincerely for all time.
 That’s where The Hazel Wood had me.
 In the dark fairytales.

 The story does, admittedly, spend a lot of time in New York.
 I loved those parts because of the way the worlds started to bleed together.
 I wanted so much more of that interim.
 But I can sympathise with those who rode into this rodeo expecting a dark fantasy in the way much of YA runs these days – a la Leigh Bardugo and V.E.
 Schwab.
 This is not quite the same sort of dark fantasy… but if you like fairytales, it’s just as delicious.

 The book delivered for me more than I expected, but it still wasn’t perfect.
 The very beginning of the book dragged, and I didn’t much care for any of the characters.
 The plot was predictable.
 But for this fantasy world?
 I’m in for book two.

-The Hazel Wood Goes to the Gallery!
+The Hazel Wood stays on the shelf!

 This is the sort of world I would like to visit again, doubly so once more books have been released.
 I get a feeling that there are Hinterland references buried in the text that I won’t get until I’ve read on further.
 People who aren’t really people at all.
 Stuff like that.
 I feel like there are layers that would benefit from a good re-read.